 closeup of a wireless router

-In this day and age, traveling with little or no internet access is not nearly as common as it used to be.
+Nowadays, traveling with little or no internet access is not nearly as common as it used to be.
 You likely will want access to mobile data or the internet so that you can look up things to do, use maps, or connect with friends and family back home on social media (even though Italy is so beautiful and there’s so much to do, many people do choose to disconnect).

 But no matter what your plans or needs are, it’s important to keep this in mind while planning your trip.
 No matter where you stay in Italy, you will almost always have access to some sort of WiFi from the property you’re staying at, especially if you’re staying somewhere in any of the major cities or areas.